Sprint Logo

 Sprint Logo History

-The disappeared telecommunications company has a rich history that began with a telegraph wire running along the railroad tracks.
-The word “Sprint” was derived from the first letters of the system name: Southern Pacific Railroad Internal Networking Telecommunications.
+The now-defunct telecommunications company has a rich history that began with a telegraph wire stretched along railroad tracks.
+The word “Sprint” was formed from the initial letters of the system’s name: Southern Pacific Railroad Internal Networking Telecommunications.

-Several decades later, the firm began providing long-distance telephony services, and in 1992 became a monopoly in wireless communications in the United States.
-Later she became famous thanks to her high-profile advertising campaign and well-thought-out identity.
+Several decades later, the company began providing long-distance telephony services, and in 1992, it became a monopoly in the field of wireless communication in the USA.
+Later, it became known thanks to a loud advertising campaign and a thoughtful corporate style.

-Until 1991, Sprint existed under different names, and each time; it had a new logo.
-The last name – Sprint Corporation – appeared in 2012, when SoftBank holding bought out 80% of its shares.
-Until then, the company was known as Sprint Nextel Corporation.
-It received this name in 2005 after an unsuccessful merger with Nextel Communications.
-Simultaneously, the logo was adopted, containing a black inscription and five yellow stripes in the form of a wing.
+Until 1991, Sprint existed under various names, and each time, it had a new logo.
+The last name, Sprint Corporation, appeared in 2012 when the SoftBank holding bought 80% of its shares.
+Until that moment, the company was known as Sprint Nextel Corporation.
+It received this name in 2005 after the unsuccessful merger with Nextel Communications.
+Simultaneously, a logo was adopted, containing a black inscription and five yellow stripes in the form of a wing.

 What is Sprint?

-Sprint is a US telecommunications corporation.
-It was founded in 1899 and, during its existence, has become the fourth largest operator in the country.
-The company is headquartered in Overland Park, Kansas State.
+Sprint was an American telecommunications corporation.
+It was founded in 1899 and became the fourth-largest operator in the country during its existence.
+The company’s headquarters were in Overland Park, Kansas.

 1972 – 1987